Divers find body in Turner Mountain pond | Mt. Airy News

 The body of an elderly man was pulled from a pond near Turner Mountain Tuesday evening.

-Emergency workers located a pickup submerged in a pond along Fireside Lane, off Old U.S. 601 between White Plains and Dobson.
+Emergency workers located a pickup submerged in a pond at 182 Fireside Lane, off Old U.S. 601 between White Plains and Dobson.
 The man was discovered inside the cab.

 Earlier Tuesday one of the relatives found tracks in the deep snow going away from the road down a steep incline toward a pond, Shelton said.
 County 911 received a call at 1:24 p.m. about the tracks.